Date: September 24 – 27, 2018

 Location: Yellowknife & Blachford Lake, Northwest Territories, Canada

 This three-day programme will address community, government and social enterprise initiatives that support Canada’s First Nations communities.
-TPW will travel to Yellowknife, a city in the Northwest Territories to meet local experts, and together we will travel on by seaplane to Blachford Lake where we will spend two days meeting with indigenous elders, youth and social entrepreneurs.
+TPW will travel to Yellowknife, a city in the Northwest Territories to meet local experts, and from there we will travel onto a rural location by seaplane, meeting with indigenous elders, youth and social entrepreneurs.
 You will have the opportunity to learn alongside peer philanthropists, many of them Canadian, working in this area.

 We will take part in a reconciliation dialogue workshop, learn about the history of the First Nations peoples, and understand more about the Canadian government’s reconciliation process.
 With a focus on land rights, we will learn about the challenges these communities face from big business and oil and gas pipelines; the opportunities the land provides for social enterprise and livelihoods; and the means for elders and young people to influence policy, practice and public opinion.
 This programme will be led by Jo Ensor, who has 20 years’ experience working with marginalised communities, and a Canadian Foundation which works closely with these communities – together providing a rights-based, gender-based and strategic philanthropy lens to the visit.
 Canada’s recent refugee integration policies are an interesting backdrop.